upcliujie/mesa/docs/drivers/svga3d.rst

 -  Make sure the VM uses hardware version 20 or later.
 -  Make sure the vmwgfx kernel module is version 2.20.0 or later.
--  Check the vmware.log file for errors.
+-  Check the :file:`vmware.log` file for errors.